OmkarAcharekar/ChatValve/README.md

 * Encryption and Security
   - Messages are encrypted on the sender system or device, and only the intended recipient can decrypt it.

-* Audio and Video Call
-  -  Provides the Functionality of Audio and Video Call.
-Implemented using third-party Audio/Video Calling SDKs

 * Registration page and contact integration
   - App require users to sign in with a phone number.
 It sends an SMS confirmation code for security.
 After registering, users  can login in their Account.